aa-parky/drunken_dwarves/README.md

 learn to hack with python and natural language processing.
 In particular using [NLTK](https://www.nltk.org/index.html)

 ## Thought Process
+I wanted my names to be as unique as possible.
+I wanted simple solutions to generate them on mass without having to do much preparation other than using some automation to clean, tidy data and then not have to  edit or manipulate afterwords and produced in a format that could be easily used by other parts of the program.

+I spent quite a bit of time thinking about how to create pronounceable (for the most part) names.
+Probably not my idea, but I did no research beforehand to see how others were making random name generators.
+My solution was to separate words into their syllables then use rand to rearrange into a new word.
 ## Workflow
+tbd
 ## Testing
+tbd
 ## Installing
+tbd